apple/swift-http-api-proposal/Sources/AsyncStreaming/README.md

 reasons.
 First, most asynchronous sequences do not support multiple iterators.
 Secondly, most asynchronous sequences are not replayable.

-### Seeking

-Some asynchronous sequences allow seeking the current position forward or backwards such as asynchronous sequences that represent an array or a file.
-However there is currently no protocol to express this.
-APIs such as resumable HTTP uploads could leverage such a protocol by seeking forward the asynchronous sequence to the position where the upload last stopped.

 ### Final elements

 Some asynchronous sequences can finish with a special last element.
 A common